alexlee22/indoor-tracking-blog/_posts/2016-07-08-rewrite-exp6.md

 # Fixed diagrams -kinda

 These are fixed, kinda.
 I'm not really sure.
-I still think this is wrong, but anyways, here is what I came up ith when I moved the values of the rssi to their corresponding angle.
+I still think this is wrong, but anyways, here is what I came up with when I moved the values of the RSSi to their corresponding angle.
 That means when i was at 90 degrees, I worked out what was the RSSI value for that specific meter

 ### Estimote